 Types of Macular Degeneration

-The two types of macular degeneration are dry macular degeneration and wet macular degeneration.
-Both types typically develop in patients over the age of 50.
+The three stages of macular degeneration are subclinical macular degeneration, dry macular degeneration and wet macular degeneration.
+All typically develop in patients over the age of 50.

 Dry Macular Degeneration